 - Summary of Integral Healing System of Ayurveda

-- The course comes in four booklets and around forty lessons, directly accessible on-line for the on-line access version of the course.
+- The course comes in four booklets and around forty lessons, directly accessible on-line.
 Total length of course material is over 650 pages.

 - There is a four year time limit for completing the course, or a reinstatement fee may be required.